tairasoul/computercraft-sync/README.md

 Made because I didn't want to manually enter everything and the other tools I could find didn't serve the sole purpose of syncing files, instead being either a turtle remote access tool or a turtle emulator.

+Heavily biased towards my own usecases, and will likely be missing more general-use QOL features.

 project.json structure:
 ```json5
 {